Our Process

 3. Analyzing the Development of Science Fiction from H.G.
 Wells’ “The War of the Worlds” to contemporary dystopian literature.

-4. The Role of Folklore and Mythology in Fantasy Fiction, with a focus on J.R.R.
+4. The Role of Folklore and Mythology in Fantasy Fiction, focusing on J.R.R.
 Tolkien and George R.R.
 Martin.

 5. An In-Depth Study of the Detective Novel and the Sherlock Holmes Legacy in Modern Crime Fiction.